-MiMedx has two primary distribution channels: (1) direct to customers (healthcare professionals and/or facilities) ("Distributors").
+MiMedx has two primary distribution channels: (1) direct to customers (healthcare professionals and/or facilities) ("Direct Customers"), and (2) sales through distributors ("Distributors").
 For purposes of the required disclosure under ASC 606-10-50-5, the Company groups its customers into these two groups.
 This grouping by customer types does not constitute a basis for resource allocation but is information intended to provide the reader with ability to better understand how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors applicable to each customer type.
 These groupings also do not meet the criteria under ASC 280-10-50-1 to qualify as separate operating segments.
-The Company did not have significant foreign operations or a single external customer from which 10% or more of revenues were derived during the six months ended June 30, 2019 and 2018.
+The Company did not have significant foreign operations or a single external customer from which 10% or more of revenues were derived during the three and nine months ended September 30, 2019 and 2018.